 For more information on the authorization review process, please see Policy 403-1103 – Pharmacy Authorization Request Review Process.

-- Synagis Statement of Medical Necessity: Use this if Synagis is to be administered in the hospital/provider office.
-The Alliance will cover Synagis for members who meet Conditions of Usage listed in the Synagis Policy 403-1120 – Synagis, available in Section 16 of the Alliance Provider Manual.
+- Synagis Statement of Medical Necessity: use this if Synagis is to be administered in the hospital/provider office.
+The Alliance will cover Synagis for members who meet Conditions of Usage listed in the Policy 403-1120 – Synagis.

 The Alliance has developed policies in collaboration with internal and external stakeholders to help ensure the safe and appropriate use of opioid medications.